Here are some important dates and deadlines to get your shop ready for the holiday shopping season.

 As you finish up any new products, start figuring out pricing and shoot photos so that everything’s looking its best.
 Get a start on product photography with our DIY tips and a professional’s at-home setup.

 Is your shop looking great?
 It’s a good time to check out some of our new themes to make sure you’re using a design that showcases your products at their best.
-Might we recommend Trace, Foundry, or Lunch Break?
+Might we recommend Snacks, Setlist, or Ranger?

 Think about how you can make life easier for shoppers.
 Encourage them to write a gift note (use our handy Notes to Seller field!) or throw in a little something extra to bring on those warm holiday feelings.

-Shoppers love independent stores, because they feel like they know the person or team behind the brand.
-So let your personality shine through in your blog or social media, And remind your community how much their support means to your business.
+Shoppers love independent stores because they feel like they know the person or team behind the brand.
+Let your personality shine through on social media and remind your community how much their support means to your business.
 Show them your inspiration and give them a glimpse of why you love doing what you do.

 Most holiday shopping happens November 25-28, so send out a newsletter and throw in a discount code while you’re at it.